google/santa/docs/index.md

 # Welcome to the Santa Docs

-Santa is a binary whitelisting / blacklisting system for macOS.
+Santa is a binary authorization system for macOS.
 Here you will find the documentation for understanding how Santa works, how to deploy it and how to contribute.

 #### Introduction

-The following documents give an overview of how Santa accomplishes binary whitelisting / blacklisting at the enterprise scale.
+The following documents give an overview of how Santa accomplishes binary authorization at the enterprise scale.

-- [Binary Whitelisting](introduction/binary-whitelisting-overview.md): How Santa makes allow or deny decisions for any `execve()` taking place.
+- [Binary Authorization](introduction/binary-authorization.md): How Santa makes allow or deny decisions for any `execve()` taking place.
-- [Syncing](introduction/syncing-overview.md): How configuration and whitelist / blacklist rules are applied from a sync server.
+- [Syncing](introduction/syncing-overview.md): How configuration and rules are applied from a sync server.

 #### Deployment